What are ESE Coffee Pods?

 What are ESE pods, hmm.
-There are a few olden concerns that have remained unanswered considering that time began, such as what is the significance of life, if a tree tips over in a forest & & there’s no one there to hear it does it make a noise, and the number of celebrations actually go on at no. 10 on a weekly basis?
+There are a few olden concerns that have remained unanswered considering that time began, such as what is the significance of life, if a tree tips over in a forest & & there’s no one there to hear it does it make a noise, and the number of celebrations in fact go on at no. 10 on a weekly basis?

 The response to the tree in the forest one, by the way, is that if there’s nobody there to hear it, the other trees wet themselves laughing at the bad luck of the tree who tipped over.
-This fact is suggested by quantum physics.
+This truth is suggested by quantum physics.
 Probably.

 ESE pods are not for coffee pod makers

 This does trigger some confusion among people who own Nespresso, Dolce Gusto or Tassimo devices, for example, and it does seem a bit odd that these things are described as pods, offered they’re not for coffee pod machines.
-However, the reason for this is merely that the ESE coffee pod came prior to the coffee pod equipment.
+Nevertheless, the reason for this is merely that the ESE coffee pod came prior to the coffee pod tool.
 ESE (easy serve espresso) “pods” were created around 15 years before the first “coffee pod device” was launched.

 Are ESE coffee pods worth troubling with in 2022?